DavidJoy8/davidjoy8.github.io/research.md

 ## Research Interests

 My research interests are at the intersections of quantum computing, high-performance computing, and artifical intelligence.
-My current primary interest is the use of quantum computing for classical optimization problems, specifically using QAOA to boost the performance of genetic algorithms.
+My current primary interest is the using quantum computing to boost classical optimization problems, especially through the use of genetic genetic algorithms.
 I plan to pursue this as my MSCS thesis and am currently searching for an advisor.

 ## Past Research